freeCodeCamp/chapter/CONTRIBUTING.md

     git checkout master
     ```

 2. Sync the latest changes from the upstream **Chapter** _master_ branch to your local fork's _master_ branch.
-This is very important to keep things syncronzied and avoid "merge conflicts".
+This is very important to keep things synchronized and avoid "merge conflicts".

     > Note: If you have any outstanding Pull Request that you made from the _master_ branch of your fork, you will lose them at the end of this step.
 You should ensure your pull request is merged by a moderator before performing this step.
 To avoid this scenario, you should *always* work on a branch separate from master.